 We may compete for investments with other business development companies and investment funds (including registered investment companies, private equity funds and mezzanine funds), including Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp., Owl Rock First Lien Master Fund, L.P. and other clients of the Adviser or its affiliates, as well as traditional financial services companies such as commercial banks and other sources of funding.
 Moreover, alternative investment vehicles, such as hedge funds, continue to increase their investment focus in our target market of privately owned U.S. companies.
 We may experience increased competition from banks and investment vehicles who may continue to lend to the middle market.
 Additionally, the Federal Reserve and other bank regulators may periodically provide incentives to U.S. commercial banks to originate more loans to U.S. middle market private companies.
 As a result of these market participants and regulatory incentives, competition for investment opportunities in privately owned U.S. companies is strong and may intensify.
-Many of our competitors are substantially larger and have considerably greater financial, technical, and marketing resources than we do.
-For example, some competitors may have a lower cost of capital and access to funding sources that are not available to us.
+Many of our competitors may have a lower cost of capital and access to funding sources that are not available to us.
 In addition, some competitors may have higher risk tolerances or different risk assessments than us.
 These characteristics could allow our competitors to consider a wider variety of investments, establish more relationships and offer better pricing and more flexible structuring than we are able to do.